Vijay Moolan

 Vijay Varghese Moolan is an Indian film producer and an entrepreneur.
 He is known for producing critically and commercially acclaimed movies Odu Raja Odu, Rocketry: The Nambi Effect under his banner Varghese Moolan Pictures.
-He's particularly notable for his role producing the later directed and co-produced by R. Madhavan winning several national and international accolades including the top honor at the 69th National Film Awards for the Best Feature Film in 2023.
+He's particularly notable for his role co-producing the later directed and co-produced by R. Madhavan winning several national and international accolades including the top honor at the 69th National Film Awards for the Best Feature Film in 2023.

 Early life and film career

 Vijay Moolan was born into a business family in Cochin, Kerala.
 He pursued his education earning an undergraduate degree in mechanical engineering from the Western Michigan University, USA followed with an MBA from the University of Wales, UK.
 Despite spending a significant part of his life traveling between his hometown in Kerala, abroad, and the Gulf region, managing his family business, Moolan always harbored dreams of being involved in the film industry.
 These business and educational experiences provided him with a diverse set of skills and perspectives that would later serve him well in his career as a film producer.
 Moolan said, "I work for my dad and draw a monthly salary.
 I am very proud that it was the monthly salaries accumulated that helped me fund my first movie as I wanted to be a producer by around the age of 30".